Home > Health & Fitness

-The CDC now recommends that adults ages 19 - 59 years diagnosed with diabetes should receive vaccination to prevent hepatitis B. The hepatitis B virus is transmitted through blood.
-Unvaccinated patients with diabetes can become infected with hepatitis B through sharing fingerstick or blood glucose monitoring devices.
+The CDC now recommends that adults ages 19 to 59 years diagnosed with diabetes should receive vaccinations to prevent hepatitis B. The hepatitis B virus is transmitted through blood.
+Unvaccinated people with diabetes can become infected with hepatitis B through sharing fingerstick or blood glucose monitoring devices.

-The two major forms of diabetes are type 1 (previously called insulin-dependent diabetes mellitus, IDDM, or juvenile-onset diabetes) and type 2 (previously called noninsulin-dependent diabetes mellitus, NIDDM, or maturity-onset diabetes).
+The two major forms of diabetes are type 1 (previously called insulin-dependent diabetes mellitus, IDDM, or juvenile-onset diabetes) and type 2 (previously called noninsulin-dependent diabetes mellitus, NIDDM, or adult-onset diabetes).

-The pancreas is located behind the liver and is where the hormone insulin is produced.
+The pancreas is located below and behind the stomach and is where the hormone insulin is produced.
 Insulin is used by the body to store and use glucose.

 In type 1 diabetes, the pancreas does not produce insulin.
 Type 1 diabetes is considered an autoimmune disorder.
-The condition is usually first diagnosed in childhood or adolescence.
-Patients with type 1 diabetes need to take daily insulin for survival.
+The condition is usually first diagnosed in childhood or adolescence but can occur at any age.
+People with type 1 diabetes need to take daily insulin for survival.

 Gestational diabetes is a form of type 2 diabetes, usually temporary, that first appears during pregnancy.
 It usually develops during the third trimester of pregnancy.
 After delivery, blood sugar (glucose) levels generally return to normal, although some women develop type 2 diabetes within 15 years.

 Because glucose crosses the placenta, a pregnant woman with diabetes can pass high levels of blood glucose to the fetus.
-This can cause excessive fetal weight gain, which can cause delivery complications as well as increased risk of breathing problems.
+This can cause excessive fetal weight gain, which can cause complications during delivery as well as increased risk of breathing problems.

 Children born to women who have gestational diabetes have an increased risk of developing obesity and type 2 diabetes.
 In addition to endangering the fetus, gestational diabetes can also cause serious health risks for the mother, such as preeclampsia, a condition that involves high blood pressure during pregnancy.

 Type 2 diabetes is caused by insulin resistance, in which the body does not properly use insulin.
-Type 2 diabetes is thought to result from a combination of genetic factors along with lifestyle factors, such as obesity, poor diet, high alcohol intake, and being sedentary.
+Type 2 diabetes is thought to result from a combination of genetic factors along with lifestyle factors, such as:

-High doses of statin drugs, which are used to lower cholesterol levels, may increase some people’s chances of developing type 2 diabetes.
-Some types of drugs can also cause temporary diabetes including corticosteroids, beta blockers, and phenytoin.
+High doses of statin drugs, which are used to lower cholesterol levels, may increase the risk of developing type 2 diabetes.
+Some types of drugs can also cause temporary diabetes, including:

 Risk factors that strongly increase the risk for diabetes or pre-diabetes include:

 Metabolic syndrome is a pre-diabetic condition that is significantly associated with heart disease and higher mortality rates from all causes.
-The syndrome consists of abdominal obesity, unhealthy cholesterol and triglyceride levels, high blood pressure, and insulin resistance.
+The syndrome consists of:

-Polycystic Ovary Syndrome.
-Polycystic ovary syndrome (PCOS) is a condition that affects about 6% of women and results in the ovarian production of high amounts of androgens (male hormones), particularly testosterone.
-Women with PCOS are at higher risk for insulin resistance, and about half of PCOS patients also have diabetes.
+PCOS is a condition that affects about 6% of women and results in the ovarian production of high amounts of androgens (male hormones), particularly testosterone.
+Women with PCOS are at higher risk for insulin resistance, and about half of the people with PCOS also have diabetes.

-Gestational diabetes is a type of diabetes that develops during the last trimester of pregnancy.
+Gestational diabetes mellitus (GDM) is a type of diabetes that develops during the last trimester of pregnancy.
 A pregnant woman's risk factors include: